zynapselink/zdslite/README.md

 pm2 list

 # Watch the logs for your server
-pm2 logs dslite-api
+pm2 logs zdslite-api

 # Stop the server
-pm2 stop dslite-api
+pm2 stop zdslite-api
 ```

 -----

 ## 📖 DSL Query Syntax Reference

-The `dslQuery` object is the heart of `DSLite`.
+The `dslQuery` object is the heart of `ZDSLite`.
 It's used in `search` and `aggregate` and consists of the following parts.

 ### 1\.
 The Query Clause (`query: { ... }`)